 With very few exceptions, which we note and for which we provide countering evidence, we follow the decisions of the Nebraska Ornithologists’ Union Records Committee’s (NOURC) Official List of the Birds of Nebraska.
 The terms “accepted” and “non-accepted” records refer to our decisions; many of these records were not submitted or required to be submitted to the NOURC.
 Species whose occurrence in Nebraska is not convincingly documented are characterized as having “No accepted records” and their names are bracketed (e.g., [Swan Goose]) in their species accounts.

-Numerical descriptors are intended to convey the likelihood that a competent observer will find the species; these range from “abundant” through “common”, “fairly common”, “uncommon”, and “rare”.
+We use the following descriptors: “abundant”, “common”, “fairly common”, “uncommon”, and “rare”.
 Species that have more than 50 reports in a season are “abundant” when occurring at times in flocks of around 50 individuals or more, “common” when usually not in flocks but when most sightings are in double-digit numbers, and “fairly common” when most sightings are in single-digit numbers.
 Species with fewer than around 50 reports in a season are “uncommon”, although when only reported five times or fewer in a season and not reported at all in one or two years in a ten-year period are “rare” (see definitions of “casual” and “accidental”.
 Occasionally, we add the modifier “local”, which indicates that in specific areas or localities within the range, a species may be more numerous than it is throughout the rest of its range.

 Species carrying the descriptors “abundant” through “rare” are considered “regular” or “casual” in Temporal occurrence; “regular” species are those occurring in at least nine years in the most recent 10, whereas species occurring 2-8 years in the past ten are described as “casual”, or, alternatively, “less-than-annual”.
 Those that have occurred only once in Nebraska are described as “accidental”.
 Also considered temporal descriptors are “extirpated”, a species that has occurred but is no longer found in Nebraska although it still occurs elsewhere, and “extinct”, a species that no longer occurs anywhere.